 Please note that the parameter is fixed and unchanging.
 Our sample statistics will change from sample to sample.
 See the figure on page 385 in your text.
-If 80 is the true value of the parameter, the lines represent confidence intervals for 100 different samples.
+If 80 is the parameter, the lines represent confidence intervals for 100 different samples.
 Notice that a few never "cross" the line.